Table of Contents

 window.changeBackgroundColor("blue")

-Even, you can use Landbot variables as a parameter to be passed.
-So if you had in the variable @color, the value, you can pass it like this:
+You can even use Landbot Fields as a parameter to be passed.
+So if you had the value in the Field @color, you can pass it like this:

 window.changeBackgroundColor("@{color}")

-Here is how it will look like in the builder:
+Here is what it will look like in the builder:

 And here is how the user will see it: